sakthivelan21/problem-solving/Java-notes/README.md

 *  Java does not support "multiple inheritance" (a class can only inherit from one superclass).
 However, it can be achieved with interfaces, because the class can implement multiple interfaces.
 Note: To implement multiple interfaces, separate them with a comma.

+### Arrow Functions

+* Arrow Functions or lambda expressions can be used to implement the only abstract function and therefore implement functional interfaces.

 ### Exception Handling

 * Exception Handling is a mechanism to `handle runtime errors` such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.